Terms and conditions of business

 5. Exclusions of our liability to you

-5.1 No individual Member, employee, consultant or agent of Beswicks contracts with you personally or assumes legal responsibility to you personally on behalf of Beswicks.
+5.1 No individual Member, Partner, employee, consultant, or agent of Beswicks contracts with you personally or assumes legal responsibility to you personally on behalf of Beswicks.
 All correspondence and other communications sent to you in the case of our work shall for all purposes be treated as having been sent by Beswicks.
-You agree that you will not bring any claim against any individual Member, employee, consultant or agent of Beswicks personally and that our Members, employees, consultants and agents may rely on the Contract (Rights of Third Parties) Act 1999 should they need to enforce this clause.
+You agree that you will not bring any claim against any individual Member, partner, employee, consultant, or agent of Beswicks personally, and that our Members, partners, employees, consultants and agents may rely on the Contract (Rights of Third Parties) Act 1999 should they need to enforce this clause.

 5.4 We shall not be liable for any consequential special indirect or exemplary damages costs or losses or any damages costs or losses attributable to lost profits, loss of goodwill or opportunity.